-The Company capitalizes certain computer software costs after the application development stage has been established.
+The Company capitalizes certain computer software costs, included in fixtures and equipment, after the application development stage has been established.
 Capitalized computer software costs are depreciated using the straight-line method over five years.
-The net book value of computer software costs was \$15.2 million and \$14.2 million at July 30, 2005 and January 29, 2005, respectively.
+The net book value of computer software costs was \$13.7 million and \$14.2 million at October 29, 2005 and January 29, 2005, respectively.

-Share Based Compensation
+Share-Based Compensation

-The Company measures compensation cost for stock options issued to employees and directors using the intrinsic value-based method of accounting in accordance with Accounting Principles Board ("APB") Opinion No. 25 ("APB 25"), "Accounting for Stock Issued to Employees."
-The Company has adopted the disclosure requirements of SFAS No. 123, "Accounting for Stock-Based Compensation," as amended by SFAS No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure," and, as permitted by this standard, continues to apply the recognition and measurement principles of APB 25 to its stock options and other stock-based employee compensation awards.
+The Company measures compensation cost for stock options issued to employees and directors using the intrinsic value-based method of accounting in accordance with Accounting Principles Board ("APB") Opinion No. 25 ("APB No. 25"), "Accounting for Stock Issued to Employees."
+The Company has adopted the disclosure requirements of SFAS No. 123, "Accounting for Stock-Based Compensation," as amended by SFAS No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure," and, as permitted by these standards, continues to apply the recognition and measurement principles of APB No. 25 to its stock options and other share-based employee compensation awards.